Team's first scrimmage expected to come in Saturday session

 Karl Dorrell, David Kotulski to serve as coordinators

-Calhoun returns to collegiate athletics after being a year assisting children with autism at the Piedmont School of Atlanta.
+Calhoun returned to collegiate athletics with the Commodores in 2014 after being a year assisting children with autism at the Piedmont School of Atlanta.

 Calhoun served as FIU defensive line coach under Mario Cristobal at FIU from 2010-12, helping the Panthers to the 2010 Sun Belt Conference title and two postseason appearances ever, the 2010 Little Caesars Pizza Bowl and 2011 Beef `O' Brady's Bowl.